Ossining Rock Shelter

 Dr. Lothrop emphasized this in his response:

 “Perhaps the biggest issue is, given this very steep slope, there is virtually no chance that what you are observing is “in-situ.”
-By that I mean that such a steep slope has likely been continually eroding over time since the Ice Age, and anything discarded thereby humans would no longer be in its original position (a scenario consistent with the exposed bedrock).
+By that I mean that such a steep slope has likely been continually eroding over time since the Ice Age, and anything discarded there by humans would no longer be in its original position (a scenario consistent with the exposed bedrock).
 From that standpoint, any archaeological material (whether historic or pre-contact) that has not yet been eroded, is not found in a stratigraphically stable environment and therefore lacks stratigraphic integrity and association – a key feature of any archaeological site that might have reasonable research potential.”

 Finally, he went on to say